 *** What a line-up of speakers and films!
 We’re looking forward to seeing longtime friends, as well as newcomers!

-HERE'S A RECAP OF last year's 2016 SUMMER FILM FESTIVAL
+HERE'S A RECAP OF the 2016 SUMMER FILM FESTIVAL

 Opening Night - July 14

 We kick off the season with "Dough," a fairytale for adults starring award winning British actor Jonathan Price as an aging baker, working with an economically challenged refugee struggling to make a new life in a foreign land.
 A randy widow, an opportunistic drug lord, and a scheming business executive are tossed into the mixing bowl.

 Opening Night Speaker Rabbi Jonathan Rubenstein knows a lot about challah baking!
 Rubenstein, a master Challah baker, co-founded the inspiring Bread and Torah Organization with his wife, Rabbi and Torah scribe Linda Motzkin.
 Rabbis Rubenstein and Motzkin will be running workshops and leading services throughout the weekend.
 For more information about the rabbis and their work , visit http://breadandtorah.org/